plone/training/configuring_customizing.rst

 The UI leaves a lot to be desired.

-In a professional context this is no-go (since ther is no version-control).
-But everybody uses it to make quick fixes to sites that are already online.
+In a professional context this is no-go (since there is no version-control).
+But everybody uses it to make quick fixes to sites that are allready online.

-Later we'll revisit the same css-code.
+Later we'll revisit that same css-code.

 Summary